No products in the cart.

 As home to some of the world’s most famous island hideaways and beach hotels, the Seychelles is famous for offering the ultimate in relaxation and luxury.
 The key to what separates our partner operation in the Seychelles (Fly Fish Seychelles) from other operations is the fact that they have a direct, long-term operational link to the fishery.
 Years of management of the Alphonse and St. Francois fishery (32 weeks a season) have yielded a knowledge of specific detail that cannot be matched or exceeded by a lesser level of exposure that other agents usually have.
-Simply put, the people that Yellow Dog works with in the Seychelles are the very best in the region!
+Simply put, the people that we work with in the Seychelles are the very best in the region!
 The Seychelles is made up of 115 granitic and coralline islands situated approximately 1000 miles off the east coast of Africa.
 The uniqueness that sets this particular fishing area – St. Francois – apart from many other destinations is the ability to wade over 10,000 acres of hard white sand flats in search of bonefish and numerous other species, allowing even novice fly anglers to spot and cast to fish with relative ease.
 As much as we hate to throw around the phrase, “Trip of a lifetime,” this is an experience that no doubt qualifies!

 Typical Length of Stay